 Dominguez, Angela.
 I Love You Baby Burrito.
-With sweet illustrations and charming bilingual text, this book celebrates the act of swaddling a newborn into a "baby burrito."
+With sweet illustrations and charming bilingual text, this book celebrates swaddling a newborn into a "baby burrito."
 You can also use it to name body parts in English and Spanish with your baby and toddler.

 Hello, Baby!
 Say Hello in 15 Languages.
 Ni Hao!
 Marhaba!
 Bonjour!
 Babies and toddlers will love these beautiful photos of kids around the world going about their days.
-Plus, there's a pronunciation guide for caregivers learning the words along with their little one.
+Plus, there's a pronunciation guide for caregivers also learning.